kwoding/testingboss/content/blog/client-test-model-for-rest-api-testing/index.md

 }
 ```

 OK, back to the test.
+In the example below, the test is not polluted by any configuration about the http communication, but focused on the actual steps/actions and assertions.

 ```java
 private final ContactClient client = new ContactClient();